 Our technique guarantees that in any execution of a verified program, no thread blocks indefinitely.
-This guarantee holds under the assumptions that (1) all thread transitions are strongly fair and (2) the number of threads in any execution state is bounded.
-A strongly-fair transition executes infinitely often if it is enabled infinitely often.
+This guarantee holds under the assumptions that (1) all thread transitions are strongly fair and (2) the number of threads in each execution state is finite.
+A stronglyfair transition executes infinitely often if it is enabled infinitely often.
 Hence, we make the assumption that the thread scheduler ensures strong fairness and that we have fair locks and fair message reception.
-To ensure a bounded number of threads, we assume that a fork operation aborts the entire program execution if an arbitrary, but fixed limit is reached.
+The number of threads in each state must be finite to prevent infinite chains of threads where each thread is blocked by its successor and, thus, never gets unblocked.
+This requirement is met by any execution platform with finite memory; to implement it, a fork operation aborts the entire program execution when a certain (unknown) number of threads is reached.
+Note that the number of threads is finite, but unbounded.
+That is, verification guarantees finite blocking for program executions with an arbitrary finite number of threads in each state.
 In this section, we provide the main arguments why our technique is sound.
-A detailed soundness argument is presented in App.
-B.